juanpc2018/ACPI-MPS-v1.4-APIC-/README.md

 ------

 another example:
-Sonnet has a 3x PCIe to Thunderbolt3/4 chassis,
-PCB has a small Switch to make some PCIe cards compatible. like Avid HDX PCIe require that switch.
+Sonnet Tech has a 3x PCIe to Thunderbolt3/4 chassis, Sonnet PCB has a small Switch to make some PCIe cards compatible. like Avid HDX PCIe require that switch.

 but other chassis like Razer X Core Chroma work ok, does Not have / Does Not require that switch.